Israel - Nazareth Hostel Volunteering

 - Walking tour of Jerusalem, including the Old City and the famous Machane Yehuda market

-- 1 night dorm accommodation and breakfast (private rooms available for extra price)
+- 1 night dorm accommodation and breakfast (private rooms available for an additional fee)

 The GoEco orientation will begin at 10:00 AM on arrival day.
-The next morning, volunteers will travel to the project with public transportation.
+The next morning, volunteers will travel to their project via public transportation.
 Full travel details to Jerusalem and project will be provided upon registration.

 Volunteer Training in Nazareth

-Activities for the first day in Nazareth include a brief meeting at the Inn, with the rest of the day for volunteers to familiarize themselves with their new surroundings.
+Activities for the first day in Nazareth include a brief meeting at the inn, with the rest of the day free so volunteers can familiarize themselves with their new surroundings.
 The second day will begin with a welcome breakfast with all current staff and volunteers, followed by a tour of the Old City for an insider's view of the area.
-In the afternoon, volunteers will begin their training regarding the operational aspects of the Fauzi Azar.
-The next two days volunteers will train with the seasoned staff, and by the third day they will be ready to work on their own.
+In the afternoon, volunteers will begin their training regarding the operational aspects of the Fauzi Azar Inn.
+During the next two days, volunteers will train with the seasoned staff, and by the third day they will be ready to work on their own.

 Volunteer Work and Contribution

-Volunteers will be involved in hosting the guests and reception work, which includes check-ins and check-outs, answering local area questions, serving tea, coffee, and cakes.
-They will also be encouraged to volunteer with other projects associated with the Inn such as the Jesus Trail (a new hiking trail from Nazareth to the Sea of Galilee).
+Volunteers will be involved in hosting the guests and reception work, which includes check-ins and check-outs, answering questions about the ocal area, and serving tea, coffee, and cakes.
+They will also be encouraged to volunteer with other projects associated with the inn such as the Jesus Trail (a new hiking trail from Nazareth to the Sea of Galilee).
 Volunteers will help clean and maintain the Jesus Trail and other natural areas in and around national parks and nature reserves (seasonal).
 In addition to keeping the outdoors beautiful, this will also hopefully increase environmental awareness in the local community.
-We also want volunteers who can help teach our staff a new language or other skills that can be extended to the local community.
+Volunteers are encouraged to teach the staff new languages and other skills that can be extended to the local community.
 The volunteer commitment is 6 hours per day, with 1 or 2 days off per week.
 Most of the volunteer hours will be in the afternoon and evening.

 No matter what the skills and talents are, there is also a lot of room for initiative that can benefit the Fauzi Azar Inn.
 Past projects include: